SajeelTariq/FYP_Backend/API_DOCUMENTATION.md

 }
 ```

 **Note:** At least one URL is required.
-You can provide any combination of URLs.
+Empty strings or missing fields are treated as null.

 **Response (201 Created) - New Competitor:**